gmethvin/sbt-tld/README.md

 // name of val containing the list of TLDs tldValName := "get"

-// URL from which to get the list (one TLD per line, lines with invalid characters ignored) tldSourceUrl := new URL("https://data.iana.org/TLD/tlds-alpha-by-domain.txt")
+// URL from which to get the list (one TLD per line, lines with invalid TLDs ignored) tldSourceUrl := new URL("https://data.iana.org/TLD/tlds-alpha-by-domain.txt")
 ```

-Note that the package, object, and val names are simply substituted into the code unescaped, so they must be valid identifiers in each context.
+You can configure the package, object, and val names by setting the above-mentioned settings.
+Note that these values are substituted into the code unescaped, so they must be valid identifiers in each context.

 This will generate a file that looks like: